Welcome to Ghostlight

 - Camp Provided Transportation

-- UPDATED March 2023: First Session campers can take a chaperoned flight from JFK.
-Ghostlight staff will meet campers at the airport and journey with them to camp.
-Details of this flight and steps to booking can be found in the March email on the messages and updates page.
+- First Session campers can take a chaperoned flight from LaGuardia Airport in New York City.
+Ghostlight staff will meet campers at the airport and journey with them to camp. .

 - Air Travel*